michalCapo/g-sui/README.md

 ## Development notes

 - Live status: pages include a lightweight WS client bound to `/__ws` that shows an offline banner, reconnects automatically, and reloads the page on reconnect (useful when the server restarts).
 The panic fallback page also auto-reloads on reconnect.
-- Autoreload: deprecated and now a no-op; kept only for backward compatibility.
-You can remove calls to `app.Autoreload(true)`.
 - Autorestart: `app.AutoRestart(true)` watches your main package for file changes and rebuilds + restarts the app process.
-Combine with Autoreload for a smooth local DX.
+The built‑in WS client then reloads the page automatically on reconnect, so you get a smooth local DX without any extra setup.
 - The library favors simple strings for HTML; helpers build class names and attributes for you.
 - Validation uses `go-playground/validator`; see the login and showcase examples.